Skip to content

 Institutional Degree Classification Profile

-Table 1: Good Degrees by Reporting Year
+Table 1: University of Staffordshire Good Degrees by Reporting Year

-For students with Indices of Multiple Deprivation (for example those with barriers to education, employment and health), we have been working on closing the attainment gap between the most vulnerable and challenged group and the least vulnerable group.
-There remain, however, gaps in attainment, particularly for Black students.
-We acknowledge and are addressing this through our Access and Participation Plan 2020-25, as approved by the Office for Students (OfS) and the associated variation for 2024 which is currently under review by the Office for Students (OfS).
+We continue to address the awarding gaps between the most vulnerable and challenged group of students and the least vulnerable through our Access and Participation Plan 2024/25 to 2027/28, as approved by the Office for Students (OfS) and the associated variation for 2024 which is currently under review by the OfS.

-Table 2: Good degrees by School
+Table 2: Full-time good degrees by School

 Assessment and Marking Practices

 All courses have learning outcomes mapped to the Framework for Higher Education Qualifications (FHEQ) and relevant subject benchmark statements.
 Detailed academic scrutiny of course proposals ensures that programme content, teaching and assessment aligns with national reference points.
 Courses are also continually monitored to ensure they are current, valid and appropriate to the changing markets and needs of our students, partners and employers.
-In addition, courses meet the expectations and assessment requirements of Professional, Statutory and Regulatory Bodies (PSRBs).
+In addition, courses meet the expectations and assessment requirements of Professional, Statutory and Regulatory Bodies (PSRBs) where applicable.

 Assessment strategies are designed to demonstrate that course and module level learning outcomes have been met by a student and ensure that a range of appropriate assessment types are used.
 Furthermore, we consider the learning needs of all groups of students to ensure that assessments are appropriate to the individual and achievable.
+The University has developed principles for the use of Artificial Intelligence and associated staff and student guidance to support our community in the use of this new technology.

 Coursework assignments, submission and feedback dates are made available at the start of a module wherever possible.
 Students are provided with generic and contextualised criteria for success, enabling them to align their learning to meet the learning outcomes and ensure a clear grasp of expectations.
 Formative (ongoing) assessment methods allow students to receive regular feedback on their progress and feed forward into their summative (final) assessment.
-Our Personal and Academic Mentoring system enables students to meet to discuss and action their feedback effectively with tutors.
+Our Academic Mentoring system enables students to meet to discuss and action their feedback effectively with tutors.

 Academic Governance